Fresh and French Fall Kitchen tour – the funnest room in the house to decorate for fall.

 The kitchen is a fun room to decorate because it shows off so nicely typical decor items you already have in your home.
-And with everything in my kitchen being white, greens and woods just pop.
+And with everything in my kitchen being white, greens and woods just pop and stand out.

-I bought this tea towel in Nashville this summer, I just couldn’t resist.
+I bought this pretty whimsical tea towel in Nashville this summer, I just couldn’t resist.

 You’re welcome to print off a free printable of this fall quote I recently did with apples and eucalyptus, the theme of my fall tours this year.